What Is the Anat Baniel Method?

 • organize the body more efficiently

-• develop new neural pathways
+• develop new patterns of movement

 Gentle movement lessons help the brain notice new possibilities for movement and coordination